 If you can pay the courts for the bail outright, then the money will be returned to you at the end of the proceedings, less any admin fees.
 If you do not appear in court, that money is automatically forfeited.

 Get Your Bail Settled Today

-If you find yourself searching for “court help” or “bail North Carolina,” contact us as soon as possible so we can take care of you and your loved ones.
+If you find yourself searching for “court help” or “bail South or North Carolina,” contact us as soon as possible so we can take care of you and your loved ones.

 With decades of experience in the bail bond industry, we have effective strategies proven to get those we represent out of jail quickly.
 We offer free consultations, and we are available 24 hours a day, 7 days a week, so we are ready to help you at any time.